satansdeer/satansdeer.github.com/content/legacy-posts/react_lifecycle_methods/index.md

 Let's see what happens when you add your component to render tree.

-Overall we have 4 big phases in components life.
+There are 4 main phases in a component's lifecycle.

 * [Initialization](#initialization),
 * [Mounting](#mounting)